The compression body graph has infinite diameter: Preliminaries

 \subsection{Train tracks}

-We briefly recall some results we use about train tracks on surfaces.
-See for example Penner and Harer \cite{ph} for more details.
+We briefly recall some of the results we use about train tracks on surfaces.
+For more details see for example Penner and Harer \cite{ph}.

 A \emph{pre-train track} $\tau$ is a smoothly embedded finite graph in $S$ such that the edges at each vertex are all mutually tangent, and there is at least one edge in each of the two possible directed tangent directions.
 The vertices are commonly referred to as \emph{switches} and the edges as \emph{branches}.
-We will always assume there are no valence two switches.
-If none of the complementary regions of $\tau$ in $S$ are bigons or monogons, then we say that $\tau$ is a \emph{train track}.
+We will always assume that all switches have valence at least three.
 A trivalent switch is illustrated below in Figure \ref{fig:switch}.
+If none of the complementary regions of $\tau$ in $S$ are nullgons, monogons, bigons or annuli, then we say that $\tau$ is a \emph{train track}.
 Up to the action of the mapping class group, there are only finitely many train tracks in $S$.

-An assignment of non-negative numbers to the branches of $\tau$, known as \emph{weights}, satisfies the switch equality if the sum of weights in each of the two possible directed tangent directions is equal, i.e. $a = b + c$ in Figure \ref{fig:switch} above.
-A weighted train track defines a measured lamination on the surface, and we say that the corresponding lamination is \emph{carried} by the train track.
+An assignment of non-negative numbers to the branches of $\tau$, known as \emph{weights}, satisfies the \emph{switch equality} if the sum of weights in each of the two possible directed tangent directions is equal: that is $a = b + c$ in Figure \ref{fig:switch} above.
+A weighted train track defines a measured lamination on the surface.
+We say that the corresponding lamination is \emph{carried} by the train track.
 A train track $\tau$ determines a polytope of projectively measured laminations $P(\tau) \subset \PML(S)$ carried by $\tau$.
 Let $\Lambda(\tau)$ be the set of vertices of $P(\tau)$.
 Every $v \in \Lambda(\tau)$ gives a \emph{vertex cycle}: a simple closed curve, carried by $\tau$, that puts weight at most two on each branch of $\tau$.
 It follows that the set $\Lambda(\tau)$ gives a finite set of curves in $\C(S)$ and these curves have bounded pairwise geometric intersection numbers.
+A train track $\tau$ is \emph{filling} if $\Lambda(\tau)$ is a marking.
 As there are only finitely many train tracks up to the action of the mapping class group, these bounds depend only on the surface $S$.

 A simple closed curve $a$ is \emph{dual} to a track $\tau$ if $a$ misses the switches of $\tau$, crosses the branches of $\tau$ transversely, and forms no bigons with $\tau$.
 We say that a simple closed curve $a$ is \emph{switch-dual} to $\tau$ if $a$ meets the train track transversely at exactly one point of $\tau$, which is a switch, and forms no bigons with $\tau$.